JeffreyBenjaminBrown/hode/docs/ui.md

 and in the buffer buffer,
 the new results buffer is a child of the old one.

-### `M-w`: Copy the results buffer to clipboard

-This copies everything in the currently-displayed results buffer, even if it does not all fit on the screen.

-### `M-r`: Replace the command window with this buffer's last successful search
 ### `M-S`: Insert results of evaluating focus as a search

 #### The idea

 Suppose you often find yourself running